ilikerobots/hcz-jekyll-blog/_posts/2020-05-21-multicolor-tweening-in-flutter.md

 ## Rainbow Interpolation Approach

-`RainbowColorTween` utlizes the `Rainbow` multicolor interpolation class behind the scenes.
+`RainbowColorTween` utilizes the `Rainbow` multicolor interpolation class behind the scenes.
 If a widget involves numerous derived multicolor animations, especially those dependent on the spectrum itself, then it may be useful to directly use Rainbow spectrum interpolation.
-For example, the following example shows the text foreground color "lagging" one color behind the background in the sequence:
+For example, the following widget shows the text foreground color "lagging" one color behind the background in the sequence:

 ```dart
 class _RainbowBoxState extends State<RainbowBox>